 The special needs child may require therapy or counseling, and these sessions must be integrated into the parenting plan as far as times, and which parent will make sure the child gets to and from the sessions.
 The parents will need to specify who will treat the special needs child, and both the mother and father will have to look at their respective insurance plans to determine how the excess medical expenses will be handled.
 When it is necessary for the special needs child to have extended child care, they must work together to ensure the person they choose is qualified to give the requisite care.

 If you are considering a divorce in Boulder, Denver, or anywhere in the State of Colorado and you have a special needs child, it is important to have a divorce attorney on your side that understands the issues and complications you may face.
 Don't attempt to navigate the divorce process on your own.
 You need a Boulder divorce attorney that can protect your parenting rights, your assets, and your future during this difficult time.
-Contact the Boulder divorce attorneys at Goff & Goff today for a free initial consultation.
+Contact the Boulder divorce attorneys at Goff & Goff, LLC today for a free initial consultation.